Nuitysun/reviews_sentiment_prediction/README.md

 - review_rating variable,
 > &nbsp;&nbsp;&nbsp;&nbsp; Below is the plot with review_ratings values.
 We can see that a big proportion, about 32%, of reviews, don't have filled rating (0 value).
 So predicting sentiment for reviews without rating can be useful as it will allow to add classification for significant part of the data.
-Another thing that we can conclude from the plot is that rating distribution is imbalanced – there are much more positive reviews (values 4 and 5) than negative.
+Another thing that we can conclude from the plot is that rating distribution is imbalanced ï¿½ there are much more positive reviews (values 4 and 5) than negative.

 > &nbsp;&nbsp;&nbsp;&nbsp; ![review_rating values](./images/review_rating_values.png)